 Do e-cigarettes help or harm?
-Report says it’s not clear yet
+Report says not clear yet

 The FDA gained authority to regulate the devices in 2016 after years of pushback from the industry.
 But last year the agency said it would delay the deadline for manufacturers to submit their devices for review until 2022.
 The decision was blasted by anti-smoking advocates who say some e-cigarette manufacturers target kids with candy and fruit flavors.

-The FDA has signaled its intention to begin pushing U.S. consumers away from traditional cigarettes toward alternative products, including e-cigarettes.
+The FDA has signaled its intention to begin pushing U.S. consumers away from traditional cigarettes toward alternative products, such as e-cigarettes.
 The regulatory delay was intended, in part, to give companies more time to research their products.

-After reviewing more than 800 studies, the panel reached a series of conclusions largely in line with prior assessments by other researchers.
-For instance, the panel found “conclusive evidence” that most e-cigarettes contain numerous chemicals that can be toxic.
-However, there is equally strong evidence that e-cigarettes are far less dangerous than traditional cigarettes.
+FDA Commissioner Scott Gottlieb called the link between e-cigarette use and trying smoking in young people “troubling.”

+“We need to put novel products like e-cigarettes through an appropriate series of regulatory gates to fully evaluate their risks and maximize their potential benefits,” he said in a statement.

 Some other key takeaways and questions from the report: